-2017 was a special year for the City of Liverpool’s events scene, as Culture Liverpool came together with partnering organisations throughout the city to produce 50 Summers of Love, with the theme of 1967’s famous “Summer of Love” running throughout.
+2017 was a special year for Liverpool’s event scene, as Culture Liverpool came together with partnering organisations throughout the city to produce ’50 Summers of Love’, with the theme of 1967’s famous ‘Summer of Love’ running throughout.

-Among the traditional celebrations, a series of performances took place, including martial arts demonstrations, dragon parades and firecracker displays to name a few.
+Performances, including martial arts demonstrations, the Dragon, Unicorn and Lion parades and the firecracker displays delighted the crowds once more.
 Family workshops, art installations and the popular Chinese market on George Street completed the year’s offering.

 50 Summers of Love

 1967 saw some of the biggest cultural shifts of a generation and was ultimately the moment that avant-garde forced its way into the mainstream.
 Never a city to shy away from getting involved, Liverpool played a big part in this movement.
 It was the year that ‘Sgt Pepper’s Lonely Hearts Club Band’ was released by four local lads, ‘The Mersey Sound’ poetry was published, the Metropolitan Cathedral opened and homosexuality was decriminalised in the UK.

 Fast forward to 2017, the Liverpool City Region celebrated the famous ‘Summer of Love’ by hosting ’67-17: 50 Summers of Love’, which saw a season of events and performances span the weeks from 12 April to 3 September.